-Ear candling is an unsafe and unproven practice during which a person inserts a lit candle into their ear.
-The heat from the candle is supposed to draw earwax and other impurities out of the ear.
+Ear candling is an unsafe and unproven practice during which a person inserts a lit candle into their ear to draw earwax and other impurities out.

 This article will discuss what ear candling is, whether it is safe, and the potential side effects of the practice.

 Ear candling, or “coning,” is an alternative remedy that some people use to draw out impurities and wax from the inner ear.

 Ear candles are typically about 10 inches long, hollow, and tapered.
 A person lights them at their widest end.